SuperMap/iDesktop-MainDocs/en/tutorial/Visualization/MapShortcutKey.md

 id: MapShortcutKey
 title: Shortcut Keys for Map Operations
 ---

-Shortcuts provided by SuperMap Desktop for Scene operations are listed below.
+Shortcuts provided by SuperMap Desktop for map operations are listed below.

 ### Shortcut Keys for Map Operations